tungphambasement/TNN/README.md

 Alternatively, you change the path to data in the examples' code.

 # Running the examples
-There are two different ways to run the examples
+There are two different ways to run the examples.
+For detailed instructions on how to run them see README in examples directory.

 ## Directly running them
 There are several preconfigured trainers for MNIST, CIFAR10, CIFAR100, and UJI IPS datasets.
 You should see them in bin/ after building successfully.